SUPERETDUPER/Freezer-Tracker/README.md

 The `backend.py` file also defines a Row object for passing data around the application.

 The project's master database is stored on the device locally (location depends on the `config.py` file).
-However, a copy of the database is automatically coppied into a folder which could sync on the network.
+However, a copy of the database is automatically copied into a folder which could sync on the network.
 This folder is specified in the `config.py` file.

 ### Config file